-Today, I visited Harissa, an important Lebanese pilgrimage site high above Jounieh, located at 650 meters altitude from the coast and 20 km distance from Beirut the capital city.
+Harissa is an important Lebanese pilgrimage site high above Jounieh, located at 650 meters altitude from the coast and 20 km distance from Beirut the capital city of Lebanon.
 We went up the hill by aerial lift — “Téléférique”.
 There’s a lovely view of Jounieh Bay as we go up the gondola.

 It attracts both pilgrims and tourists.
 The views of Jounieh and the Mediterranean Sea are wonderful from the top of this hill.
 The main site is a huge 15-ton bronze and painted white statue of Virgin Mary, known as Our Lady of Lebanon or Notre Dame du Liban, with her arms outstretched.
 The 8 meters and a half long statue was made in Lyon.